magento/merchdocs/src/marketing/email-template-message.md

    `customVar code=my_custom_variable`

-1. To make CSS declarations, enter the styles in the **Template Styles** box.
+1. To make CSS declarations, enter the styles in **Template Styles**.

 ## Step 3.
 Update the configuration